FarmData2/FarmData2/components/README.md

   - check events (`*.events.comp.cy.js`)

-    - test the `ready` event
+    - check that all events are emitted properly

-      - ie. check that data is populated into elements (e.g. by API call) after `ready` is emitted.
+      - check that data is populated into elements (e.g. by API call) after `ready` is emitted.
-    - check watched props

-      - i.e. check that changing each watched prop has the desired effect in the component.

-    - check that all other events are emitted properly
+      - check that `update:prop_name` and `valid` are emitted as appropriate.

-      - i.e. do something to cause the event and check that it is emitted properly and has the correct payload.
       - include all error events (including network errors) are emitted properly

+      - do something to cause the event and check that it is emitted properly and has the correct payload.

         - i.e. Use `cy.intercept` to generate network errors on the appropriate route.

     - Give or point to examples that illustrate structure for: